Fernando-Urbano/mail-service/README.md

 This is project number 3 of the CS50 Web Development course with Django and JavaScript lectured by Harvard CS department.

 ## Screencast of project
+Click on the image to be redirected to a video of the program working on youtube.

 [<img width="575" alt="image" src="https://github.com/Fernando-Urbano/mail-service/assets/99626376/1b60297d-3be7-46f6-8118-9034a768a1ab">](https://www.youtube.com/watch?v=bavRAFoinm4&t=18s)

 ## Send Mail